norbu09/lnz.me/content/post/2017-01-13-post-silicon-valley.md

 ---
 date: 2017-01-30T23:43:12
-description: a thnking piece about a possible future for the startup scene
+description: a thinking piece about a possible future for the startup scene
 title: How could a post Silicon Valley startup scene look like
 tags:
  - Startup